FlorisHendriks/deployProvisionEduVPN/README.md

 **Note: We have put the RPM repository from where you retrieve the RPM packages offline.
-This document is now for archiving purposes only**
+This document is now for archiving purposes only.**
 ## Introduction

 With this deploy script you will be able to deploy a Fedora eduVPN server with custom support for provisioning.